 How to Hike Tent Ridge Trail in Kananaskis Country

-The Tent Ridge Horseshoe hike is not only one of my favorite Kananaskis hikes but one of my favorite hikes in all of Alberta.
-Hikers climb to 8,000 feet for tremendous views of Kananaskis Country and Banff National Park.
+The Tent Ridge Horseshoe hike is one of my favorite hikes, not just in Kananaskis but all of Alberta.
+Hikers climb to nearly 2500 meters for tremendous views over the Spray Lakes Reservoir and Mount Nestor.

-Its location down the Smith Dorrien allows for a true wilderness setting away from the crowds of Johnston Canyon and Downtown Banff.
+Its location down the Smith Dorrien allows for a true wilderness setting away from Canmore and the front range.
 Hikers cross alpine meadows, larch forests, loose scree slopes, and narrow ridge walks.
-Views from the ridge are surreal, with a phenomenal panorama of the Spray Valley below.
+The views from the ridge are surreal, with a phenomenal panorama of the Spray Valley below.

-It’s a stunning loop hike with only an hour’s drive from Canmore in the Spray Valley.
-If you’re looking for a quick, but moderately difficult hike with simply amazing views, then Tent Ridge Horseshoe is tough to beat.
+It’s a stunning loop hike only an hour’s drive from Canmore in the Spray Valley.
+Tent Ridge Horseshoe is tough to beat if you’re looking for a quick but moderately difficult hike with simply amazing views.

 How to Hike Tent Ridge